SS Canadiana: History

-A second Americana, formally a 1940s-built ferry-cruise boat for the Circle Line, was placed in service to Crystal Beach during the 1988-89 seasons, with mixed profits.
+A second Americana, formally a 1940s-built ferry-cruise boat for the Circle Line, was placed in service to Crystal Beach during the 1988–89 seasons, with mixed profits.
 After the park's closure, the ship was used for lake cruises.
 Her owners, among them proprietor Ramsey Tick, filed for bankruptcy in 1990, and the small ship was later sold to Caribbean interests.

 Restoration efforts

 Friends of the Canadiana

 A non-profit group called the "Friends of the Canadiana" was formed in 1983 to try to save the ship and restore her to service.
 A fund raising effort was undertaken and she was purchased by the group.
-The Canadiana was towed back to Buffalo during September 1984.
-In July 1988, after being stripped down for restoration to return her to sailing conditions under modern regulations, the Canadiana was towed to the Marsh Engineering Dock at Port Colborne, Ontario for drydocking.
+Canadiana was towed back to Buffalo during September 1984.
+In July 1988, after being stripped down for restoration to return her to sailing conditions under modern regulations, Canadiana was towed to the Marsh Engineering Dock at Port Colborne, Ontario, for drydocking.

 The S.S.
 Canadiana Preservation Society, Inc.

 During 1993 changes were implemented regarding the restoration efforts.
 On July 1, 1993, the name of the organization was changed to The S.S.
 Canadiana Preservation Society, Inc. Along with the name change, membership of the corporation board of directors was undertaken and efforts were made for the corporation to be designated as an "Education Corporation".
 These changes were undertaken by the organization with the eventual goal of being accredited as a full-fledged museum.

-A number of studies on the ship and its use were carried out in the 1990s.
+A number of studies on the ship and her use were carried out in the 1990s.
 The S.S.
 Canadiana Preservation Society applied for, and was awarded on December 8, 1994, a US$400,000 grant under the Intermodal Surface Transportation Enhancement Act for the restoration efforts.
 Following the award, in 1995, the award funding was withdrawn by the New York State Department of transportation and a lawsuit was filed by The S.S.
 Canadiana Preservation Society.
 The final outcome of the court case was that the withdrawal of funding by the New York State Department of Transportation was upheld.

 Scrapping

-When restoration plans were not realized the remaining hull of the Canadiana was cut up for scrap in 2004 at Port Colbourne, Ontario.
+When restoration plans were not realized the remaining hull of Canadiana was cut up for scrap in 2004 at Port Colbourne, Ontario.
 The ship's engine was salvaged and returned to Buffalo to be part of a planned exhibit.
 Much of the wooden superstructure, including the pilot house, was saved.
 Some of the salvaged wood was made into various memorabilia.